woj76/a8-pico-sio/README.md

 Rotation commands unmount all drive slots, move them up or down correspondingly, and remount the slots.
 This also means that the read-write status of multiply mounted single image is rotated accordingly.

 Finally, upon file selection for mounting a disk drive you can choose to create a new disk image in the current directory, either empty or pre-formatted for the most common Atari DOS-es (2.0/2.5, MyDOS, and SpartaDOSX), through a series of option picks.

+### WAV file support

+The support for loading programs recorded in WAV files has been also added, but it is somewhat limited.
+First of all, there are no guarantees that the WAV file can be correctly decoded, and there are no filtering or decoding parameters to play with from the user interface level (yet, you can decide to dig into the source code and try to modify things from there).
+Second, mixed FSK/PWM recordings are not supported, the complete single WAV file is directed either to the SIO RX pin for regular loading, or to the corresponding turbo/PWM pin for turbo loading.
+Which pins are used for turbo data transfer and motor activity detection is decided by the turbo options specified in the `Config` menu.
+Third, support for disk/tape interleaved transfers (for example, copying a multistage tape recording onto a disk image using a suitable DOS) has not been  tested at all and the code architecture for WAV decoding can stand in the way (but it may just as well work, it should for the CAS files).
+Fourth, WAV file decoding is computationally more intensive than simple reading of CAS files, and, for example, Pico 1 needs to be overclocked to keep up with decoding of FSK tape images sampled at 96kHz.
+Regardless of overclocking, the Pico might not be able to keep up with the WAV file decoding, for example, when the SD card is relatively slow.
+(The main reason is that the ratio of data to be read from the media to data transfer time is substantially larger than for CAS files or disk images).

 ### LED and Screen Indicators